hemelo/obsidian-git-sync/Typescript/TSConfiguration.md

 >noPropertyAccessFromIndexSignature

-Ensures consistency between `obj.ke`y and `obj["key"]` syntax.
+Ensures consistency between `obj.key` and `obj["key"]` syntax.
 Without this flag TS will allow to use the dot syntax to access fields which aren't defined..

 - `false`
 ```ts